Bold Hearts. Brilliant Minds.

 August–September (Various Dates) – One-day, mandatory Highlander Orientation takes place for incoming transfer students.
 International students must also register for the International Student Orientation, which takes place in September.

-September (TBD) – Fall instruction begins.
+September – Fall instruction begins.
 View the Academic Calendar.

 • Winter Admissions